 A. You can choose from private one-to-one sessions, semi private sessions (with two people) or group sessions (up to four people).
 All session types are personalised and will allow for plenty of individual attention from your instructor.

 - Private sessions – last 60 minutes.
 If you’re new to equipment Pilates or haven’t exercised in a while, private sessions give you the opportunity to work with one of our expert teachers at your own pace and level to become familiar with the equipment and comfortable with the exercises and techniques.

 - Semi private sessions – last 60 minutes.
 There are a maximum of two students per instructor at any time.
 You receive almost all the benefits of a private class but at a lower price.

 - Group sessions – last 60 minutes.
 There are a maximum of 3 students in each session.
 You work on you own programme within a group environment, whilst still receiving a high level of individual teacher attention and care.

 A. We offer a range of pricing options to suit everyone, from single class passes to great value multi-class packages offering significant savings.
 Check out our range of equipment Pilates pricing options for Camden or equipment Pilates pricing options for Ealing.

 Q. How do I get started?

+A. Equipment Pilates is offered at our Camden and Ealing centres.
 Take a look at our class schedule and find a class time to suit you.

 Whether you are a complete beginner or an advanced practitioner, we request that you start with 60 minute one-on-one Starter Assessment.
 This session is to ensure that you are exercising safely; that you maximise your results from each session with us, and ultimately enjoy the whole experience even more.
 The session includes a medical questionnaire and a postural assessment followed by a tailored programme to facilitate your progress.

-new to equipment Pilates?
+new to equipment pilates?

 the benefits of equipment Pilates